 A Vegan Diet and Other Forbidden Foods

 Perhaps the meat and dairy are somewhat obvious, but there are other foods that may have you questioning whether they can be part of a vegan diet or not, like fish, for example.
 Since vegans do not eat any animal products, whether from land or sea, it means they also abstain from fish and shellfish.
 Eggs are also on the "no" list as they come from chickens.
 Vegans also eliminate honey, since it comes from bees, a living animal.

 But there are also some "hidden" animal products that are usually an ingredient in other foods.
 Gelatin, which is found in marshmallows, gummy candies, and flavored peanuts, is derived from horse hooves and animal cartilage and therefore is not permitted.
 Worcestershire sauce and Caesar salad dressing contain anchovies, and thus have to be avoided.
 Another food that needs scrutinizing is refried beans since they often include lard.

 A Vegan Diet and Protein

 Protein is an essential part of a balanced diet.
-However, many Americans get way more than is needed because of our high consumption of meat.
+However, many Americans get way more than is needed because of the high consumption of meat.
 Add to that the promotion of high protein diets, and the prevailing thought is that vegans don't get enough protein.
-Because many Americans see fruits and vegetables as not having protein, they may think vegans lack adequate protein intake.
 But that couldn't be further from the truth.
-Nuts and legumes offer up more than enough protein for vegans, and many vegetables, especially potatoes, leafy greens, and grains like brown rice and quinoa provide plenty of protein as well.
+Nuts and legumes offer up more than enough protein for vegans, as well as many vegetables, especially potatoes, peas, and leafy greens.
+There are also certain grains like brown rice and quinoa that provide plenty of this nutrient.